Zemlovka/humanity-against-java/readme.md

 java -jar haj-server-1.0.jar
 ```

-You will be prompted to enter the host (e.g., 127.0.0.1) and port (e.g., 8080) or press Enter to use the default values.
+You will be prompted to enter port (e.g., 8080) or press Enter to use the default values.
 The server will then start, waiting for clients to connect.

 ## Running the Client